ioi-germany/cms/docs/Installation.rst

 Arch Linux
 ----------

-On Arch Linux, unofficial AUR packages can be found: `cms <http://aur.archlinux.org/packages/cms>`_ or `cms-git <http://aur.archlinux.org/packages/cms-git>`_.
+On Arch Linux, unofficial AUR packages can be found: `cms-germany-git <http://aur.archlinux.org/packages/cms-germany-git`.
+If using this method, we also recommend installing ``isolate`` from ``isolate-git <http://aur.archlinux.org/packages/isolate-git>`` (as the other package does not include the systemd services).
+Remember to ``systemctl enable --now isolate.service``.

 However, if you do not want to use them, the following command will install almost all dependencies (some of them can be found in the AUR):

 .. sourcecode:: bash